Bogazköy Archive

 The Bogazkoy archives are a collection of texts found on the site of the capital of the Hittite state, the city of Hattusas (now Bogazkoy in Turkey).
 They are the oldest extant documents of the state, and they are believed to have been created in the 2nd millennium BC.
 The archive contains approximately 25,000 tablets.

 Content

 The archive contains royal annals, treaties, political correspondence, legal texts, inventory texts along with instructions, texts related to administration, mythological texts, and religious texts.

 Language

 Most tablets were found to be written in the Hittite language.
 However, some of the tablets are written in Hurrian, and a few paragraphs of the tablets are written in Hattic.
-Akkadian is also a common language, though it is mashed with Hurrian and Hittite.
-Another language found in the texts is Assyrian.
+Akkadian is also a common language, though it is interspersed with Hurrian and Hittite.

 Given that the writing is mostly in cuneiform, there are Sumerograms interspersed throughout the texts regardless of language.

 Discovery

 The Bogazkoy Archives were discovered in 1906 by Hugo Winckler and Theodore Makridi.